-Going on a sabbatical is not like going on a long holiday and it is not easy.
+Going on a sabbatical is not like going on a long vacation and it is not easy.
 Having said that, I hadn't been aware of any of the wisdom that I am writing about today.
-I am a very intuitive person and don't always look for logical arguments when I make decisions and I admit I was naive.
-When I at the age of 37 and with two young children resigned from my well paid and fulfilling career job in a team of people that I really liked, people naturally asked me why I resigned.
-My answer was that I want to go live in the Rocky Mountains in Colorado.
-The question that followed was obviously what kind of job was I going to have there.
-When I answered that hopefully none, that I want to study and snowboard, many were thinking I lost my mind.
-And if I could see all the obstacles that were to come, I might have chickened out.
+I am an intuitive person and don't always look for logical arguments when I make decisions, and I admit I was naive.
+When I at the age of 37 and with two young children resigned from my well paid and fulfilling job in a team of people that I really liked, people naturally asked me why.
+My answer was that I waned to go live in the Rocky Mountains in Colorado.
+The question that followed was logically what kind of job did I have lined up there.
+When I answered that hopefully none and that I wanted to study and snowboard, they thought I lost my mind.
+And if I could see all the obstacles that were to come, I would have chickened out.
 But I am glad I didn't know because this time away was very precious.
 This is why.

 When we moved to the US and had to reestablish ourselves there, I struggled.
-In some moments I was ashamed of myself because I felt like I struggled to find a balance between humility and a healthy self-esteem.
-For example when we had to downgrade from our house, had troubles buying a car or when the bank denied us credit cards.
-No more golden mastercards and free golf tournaments, we were treated like criminals without a credit history.
-Our year in America had a negative impact on our financial stability as well.
+At times I was ashamed of myself because I felt like I struggled to find a balance between humility and a healthy self-esteem - for example when we had to downgrade from our house, had troubles buying a car or when the bank denied us credit cards.
+No more golden mastercards and VIP golf tournaments.
+We were treated like criminals without a credit history.
+Our year in America had a negative impact on our financial stability.
 Our house in Brno was burgled and we lost everything.
 The insurance company closed the case and we will never get any of our stuff or any compensation back.
-That's a great opportunity for a resilience training.
+That's created a great opportunity for a resilience training.

 I read on the internet that based on the industry you work in and how senior you are, sabbaticals may be paid.
 I have never met anyone who could confirm that.
 You have to assess the risks, accept all the costs and discomforts, and when you struggle you have to suck it up.
 Firstly, you need to be meticulous about creating enough savings so that the time away does not ruin your budget.
 Inevitably, you will experience a drop in your standard of living before, during or after.
 Or most likely in all of the above.
 Secondly, you should to do your research and set goals for your time away.
 I knew I wanted to study SIY or some life/health coaching/teaching course and I spent several months doing a thorough research before I committed to it and even made plans in case the SIY didn't work, because at first I wasn't confident enough to think I would get accepted.
 Sabbatical doesn't mean going on holiday for twelve months, although I imagined myself riding the slopes in sunny Colorado, meditating, practicing yoga and reading a nice book.
 I did get to do all of that, yes, but not all the time.
 A sabbatical is about growth, nurturing yourself, developing new skills, and then bringing those skills back into your normal life with fresh insights.
 Taking a sabbatical is about taking stock and for many people it can feel like an unrealistic idea.
 How can I keep my life on track?
 Will my career suffer?
 Will people criticise me for it?
 I realised I wanted to pause to be able to find a refreshed sense of purpose about who I was and where I was heading.